Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/types/image.rst

 :doc:`Mapped the UVs </editors/uv_image/uv_editing/unwrapping>`
 of the mesh, and they are laid out appropriately.

-You don't have to UV map the *entire* mesh.
+You do not have to UV map the *entire* mesh.
 The sphere above on the left has some faces mapped, but other faces use procedural materials and textures.
 Only use UV Textures for those portions of your mesh where you want very graphic,